VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/index.md

 ---

-Senior Research Fellow in Fintech at  <a class="a1" href="https://www.unsw.edu.au/staff/vanessa-villanueva-collao/" target="_blank">  UNSW, Sydney.</a>
+Senior Research Fellow in Fintech at  <a class="a1" href="https://www.unsw.edu.au/staff/vanessa-villanueva-collao/" target="_blank">  UNSW, Sydney.
+School of Private and Commercial Law</a>
 <br>
 <br>
 Financial Data Revolution Team <a class="a1" href="https://fintechrevn.org/our-team/" target="_blank"> Australian Research Council Laureate Project.</a>